 In the center of the neighborhood, straddling Compton Avenue, is Marquette Park.
 Marquette features the only free public pool on the South Side.
 The newly renovated Marquette Park Field House overlooks the neighborhood and provides a great space for meetings, receptions, and more.
 The park also has sports fields, tennis courts, and a playground.

 Thomas Dunn Learning Center stands at the southeast corner of Marquette Park at Minnesota and Gasconade.
 Thomas Dunn features a computer lab, an art studio, a demonstration kitchen, a library, a community garden, and multiple meeting spaces.
-In addition to hosting many public and private meetings and events, Thomas Dunn also offers open computer and art lab hours, HiSET (GED) classes, parenting education, financial counseling, youth summer camps, and so much more.
+In addition to hosting many public and private meetings and events, Thomas Dunn also offers open computer and art lab hours, HiSET (GED) classes, parenting education, financial counseling, youth summer camps, and much more.

 Due north of Marquette is Gravois Park, from which the surrounding neighborhood takes its name.
 Gravois Park was established in 1812, and eventually the neighborhood grew up around it.
 The park features a beautiful pavilion at its center, and recently a new playground was built.